kevit-priya-lakhani/college-erp/README.md

+Here's an updated version of the README file with the analytics section included:

+---

 ### College-ERP Project

 Welcome to the College-ERP Project!
 This project is a comprehensive web-based application built using Flask and PyMongo.
 It aims to streamline and manage various aspects of a college's operations, including student management, staff management, attendance tracking, and department management.
 The application includes secure authentication mechanisms and is designed to be easily extensible.